 If you have been injured on someone else's property due to the fault of another and are considering filing a claim against the responsible party(ies), there are certain procedural matters that you should discuss with an attorney experienced in this area of practice.

 - First, the condition of property may be altered shortly after an accident.
 It is important, therefore, to document and photograph the dangerous condition as soon as possible.

 - Second, New Jersey has a "statute of limitations," which means that a lawsuit must be filed against the owner of private property within two years from the date your "claim accrued," which is typically when the injury occurred.

-The attorneys at Wilentz, Goldman & Spitzer will insure your claim is preserved and will utilize their vast resources and personnel, including engineers and investigators, to discover the cause of your fall, the parties responsible, and ultimately obtain money damages to compensate you for the loss associated with your injuries.
+If you are wondering whether or not you have a case, contact our law offices today.
+An initial consultation with a Wilentz personal injury attorney is free.
+We can ensure that your claim is preserved and will leverage our firm's vast resources and personnel, including engineers and investigators, to discover the cause of your injury, the parties responsible, and ultimately, pursue money damages to compensate you for the loss associated with your injuries.

 You can request your free case consultation by calling our offices directly, or by filling out our contact form below.